 the application settings tab, in the first section of this scenario.

 When Magical Bookseller clicks the I agree button, eBay sends her to MagicLister's "auth accepted" URL.

-include them in the RequesterCredentials field in the request body.
-For more information about how this works, see Authenticating with a Full Keyset and Session ID on the Trading API's Making a Call page.
+Note: With most other calls, instead of the keys, you include the token in the RequesterCredentials container.
+If you're using SOAP, RequesterCredentials needs to be in the SOAP header; for XML you include RequesterCredentials in the request payload.
+For more information about how this works, see Security on the Trading API's Making a Call page.

 FetchToken returns a user token for Magical Bookseller to MagicLister.